 Deans Bank Mountain Biking Track

-The 11-kilometre (6.8-mile) loop track at Deans Bank is a definite must-do for keen mountain bikers.
+The 11km (6.8mi) loop track at Deans Bank is a definite must-do for keen mountain bikers.
 The track consists of a few tight corners and rocky obstacles, making it better suited for intermediate-advanced riders.
-As you trace the tussocks, berms and flowing downhill slopes, you’ll get to relish the very best of the Otago region landscape, including the Clutha River and the awe-inspiring Southern Alps.
+As you trace the tussocks, berms and flowing downhill slopes, you’ll get to relish the very best of the Otago region’s landscape, including the Clutha River and the awe-inspiring Southern Alps.

 Now here’s something uniquely Wanaka: a horse trekking tour.
-Backcountry Saddles and The Cardrona Horse Trekking Tours are the two operators you can choose from.
-Both offer quad bike tours for the adrenaline junkies, and will take you on a journey along the gold mining valleys and plateaus.
+Backcountry Saddles and the Cardrona Horse Trekking Tours are the two operators you can choose from.
+Both will take you on a journey along the gold mining valleys and plateaus.
 The journey is striking as well as historic, giving you a perspective of the Cardrona area that goes above and beyond those snowy ski fields.

 A cruise along Mou Waho Island